When to send an invoice

 5. Vagueness

 A seller should be exact about what they have provided, when they provided it and the costs of providing it.
 This clarifies any confusion and helps the client understand what they are paying for.
-This can also be helpful in the future if either party have to audit their accounting.6.
+This can also be helpful in the future if either party have to audit their accounting.

 6. No email subject or a bad subject line

-Although payment terms are decided by the seller, you will want to notify the buyer of your payment terms before you provide them with your services/products.
+Although payment terms are decided by the seller, you’d want to notify clients of payment terms before you provide any products or services.
+This will prevent late payments and establish a better relationship with the client.

 You should also be open to negotiating the payment terms if it is an important client that you would like to have an ongoing relationship with.